Luckygoldjade/fullstack-capstone/README.md

 - Install all the dependencies with the command:
   - npm install
 - Create an .env in the Backend folder with the filled variables PORT, SUPABASE_URL, and SUPABASE_ANON_KEY.
+- A dot_env example is in docs/ directory.
 - Start the server while within the Backend folder with the command:
   - node app.js